Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Evaluation

 \subsection{Short-to-medium range view synthesis}

-To evaluate short-to-medium-range synthesis, we select sequences from our ACID test data with an input frame and 10 subsequent ground truth frames (subsampling as described in \citesec{sec:setup}), with the camera moving forwards at an angle of up to 45$^\circ$.
+To evaluate short-to-medium-range synthesis, we select ACID test sequences with an input frame and 10 subsequent ground truth frames (subsampling as described in the appendix), with the camera moving forwards at an angle of up to 45$^\circ$.
 Although our method is trained on all types of camera motions, this forward motion is appropriate for comparison with view synthesis methods which are not designed to handle extreme camera movements.

 We then extrapolate the camera motion from the last two frames of each sequence to extend the trajectory for an additional 40 frames.
-To avoid the camera colliding with the scene, we check the final camera position against the disparity map of the last ground-truth frame, and discard sequences in which the final pose is outside the image or at a depth large enough to be occluded by the scene.
+To avoid the camera colliding with the scene, we check the final camera position against the disparity map of the last ground-truth frame, and discard sequences in which it is outside the image or at a depth large enough to be occluded by the scene.

 This yields a set of 279 sequences with camera trajectories of 50 steps and ground truth images for the first 10 steps.
 For short-range evaluation, we compare to ground truth on the first 10 steps.
 For medium-range evaluation, we compute FID scores over all 50 frames.